nitrogenlabs/arkhamjs/packages/arkhamjs-example-ts-react/README.md

 ### `npm run start` also `npm run development`

-Runs the webpack build system to compile scripts on the fly.
-Also runs a local development web server which can be found at `localhost:9000`.
-The port can be changed in the config.
+Runs the Vite build system to compile scripts on the fly.
+It also starts a local development server; the port can be changed in the Lex config.

 ### `npm run build`